Lure of the Craton Mountains

 “Oh thank the heavens, don’t you dare leave me,” Elenor cried softly.

 The doe from earlier blinked at her calmly and then turned and waited.
 Elenor wished for nothing but to stay exactly where she was, but the doe seemed to have other plans.

-“Look I don’t know why I’m doing this so you had better not lead me into a dangerous area,” Elenor whispered, standing cautiously.
+“Look, I don’t know why I’m doing this so you had better not lead me into a dangerous area,” Elenor whispered, standing cautiously.

 The doe walked slower than she did before and Elenor walked beside her.
 The thick fog didn’t let up as they walked for another five minutes and Elenor’s feet were getting sore.
 Elenor found herself envious of the deer’s hoofed feet, at least they had some protection from the elements.
-It didn’t help however that her footing had turned from smooth stone to rugged rocks and mud.
+However, it didn’t help that her footing had turned from smooth stone to rugged rocks and mud.